4.9-Stars

 Switching Electrical Panel

-Switchboards divide and direct incoming power to downstream subpanels, which can then be accessed via branch circuits.
+Switchboards divide and direct incoming power to downstream subpanels, which can be accessed via branch circuits.
 Proper switchboard selection and installation ensures safe, reliable power delivery in any commercial or residential building.

 Key Switchboard Specifications